blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 and may walk perpendicularly up walls or upside-down on ceilings.

 ### Boots of Dashing (Uncommon)
+These boots have stylish lightning bolts on them.
 When wearing these boots, you may expend a hit die to move an additional 60 feet.

 ### Boots of air step (Uncommon)